 It was named the Endocannabinoid system due to the fact it was discovered while investigating the effects of cannabis.

 The primary role of the ECS is to maintain homeostasis.
 This simply means to maintain a balanced internal environment.

-The main functions influenced by the ECS are mood, sleep, and pain perception, although it also plays a role in immunity, reproductive health, and appetite, among other things.
+The main mind and bodily functions influenced by the ECS are mood, sleep, and pain perception, although it also plays a role in immunity, reproductive health, and appetite, among other things.

 The ECS also plays a significant role in memory formation.
 In the Hippocampus, there is a large volume of Endocannabinoids as well as receptors.

 What is the Endocannabinoid system made up of?

 The ECS is made up of three parts:

 These are naturally occurring molecules produced in our bodies, which are similar to cannabinoids (found in the plant).
 There are two key endocannabinoids.